hugecarpenter123/Roofing-Calculator/README.md

 Application allows to choose among all possible solutions as well as to pick favoured language.
 User can also read the details contained in a legend (which can be accessed through the menu)</p>

-<p>File: "obliczenia_dekarskie.py" alone can be used as ready console application.</p>
 <h2 style="text-align: center">Used tools</h2>
 <ul>
   <li>Python</li>